holochain/holochain-rust/README.md

 The [core](./core) folder contains the code that implements the core functionality of Holochain.
 It is the aspect that takes in an application DNA, and an agent, and securely runs peer-to-peer applications by exposing the API functions to Zomes.
 It draws on other top level definitions and functions such as [dna](./dna), [cas_implementations](./cas_implementations), [agent](./agent), and [core_types](./core_types).

 ### 2 - core api
 The first aspect only implements the logic for the execution of a single application.
 Meanwhile, there is a strong need to be able to load and instantiate multiple applications, and possibly even multiple instances of the same application.
-The [core_api](./core_api) folder contains the code that implements this capability.
+The [container_api](container_api) folder contains the code that implements this capability.
 Even then, this code must be employed within some other context to actually run it.
 Such a thing is called a Holochain "container".

 A container is a Holochain utility or service that manages and runs Holochain applications.
 The first such containers are the GUI driven [holosqape](https://github.com/holochain/holosqape) and the CLI driven [hcshell](https://github.com/holochain/holosqape#hcshell) container for test running.

-To implement a Rust based container, one could use the Rust crate exposed in [core_api](./core_api).
+To implement a Rust based container, one could use the Rust crate exposed in [container_api](container_api).
 To implement a container in a C based language, the [core_api_c_binding](./core_api_c_binding) code could be used, such as HoloSqape does.

 ### 3 - HDK Rust
 Holochain applications have been designed to consist at the low-level of WebAssembly (WASM) running in a virtual machine environment.
 However, most languages will be easiest to use with some stub code to connect into the WASM runtime environment, because of some constraints with WASM.
 That is the main reason why a "Developer Kit" for a language exists.
 It is a library, and a syntax, for writing Zome code in that language.